Lou - Her Story

-Lou has been with Headway Surrey since 2019.
+Lou, pictured here with her mother and sister, has been with Headway Surrey since 2019.
 Prior to the first lockdown in March 2020, she attended the centre in person and now continues her sessions via Zoom.

 We thought it would be a good idea to interview her, to find out first-hand what it is like to live with an acquired brain injury and how important Headway Surrey is, in providing support on her rehabilitation journey.